 If you feel bad about how small your apartment is, get a drink at Smith & Mills, which is definitely (probably) smaller than your apartment.
-This is a bar in an old carriage house in Tribeca, and, if you take someone here, they will guaranteed think that you are cooler than you actually are.
-They also open at 11am every day, and they serve a small lunch menu with things like burrata and a chicken club.
+This is a bar in an old carriage house in Tribeca, and if you take someone here, they will guaranteed think that you are cooler than you actually are.
+This place also opens at 11am every day, and serves a short lunch menu with things like burrata and a chicken club.

-Fool’s Gold is a long, narrow room on the Lower East Side, and it has both an excellent beer selection and enough food to soak up said beer.
-There are also some televisions, and if you come in the daytime and tip the bartender extra, you might be able to get them to turn on The Price is Right or a soap opera.
-Probably not, but either way this is a good place to hang on a cool winter day.
+Fools Gold is a long, narrow room on the Lower East Side, and it has both an excellent beer selection and enough food to soak up said beer.
+There are also some televisions, and if you come in the daytime and tip the bartender extra, you might be able to get them to turn on The Price Is Right or a soap opera.
+Probably not, but either way this is a good place to hang out on a cool winter day.

 The Black Swan is the rare sort of NYC pub that isn’t tacky, doesn’t smell bad, and serves a lot of food that you actually want to eat.
 So if you have the day off in or around Bed-Stuy, and you don’t want to sit at home because your radiator is making sounds like a xenomorph from Aliens, just come get a drink here.
 There’s a TV above the bar up front, and a big room in the back (where it feels more like a restaurant).

 There are two Cooper’s Craft & Kitchen locations in the city, and the one in the East Village is mostly just a not-great bar where someone might spill beer on you, then ask if you’d like to fight about it.
 The one in Chelsea, however, is great.
 It’s a little smaller, with a bar up front and an elevated dining room in the back, and, if you squint, you could probably pretend you’re in a log cabin.
 Plus, there’s a Happy Hour on weekdays until 7pm with discounts on liquor, wine, and their many drafts.